Skip to main content

 Cache Warming

-• Use n98-magerun2 in a cron job to crawl high-traffic URLs after each deployment.
+• Set up n98-magerun2 in a cron job to crawl your highest-traffic URLs after each deploy

-• Pre-warm categories, products, CMS pages, and search results.
+• Don't forget to pre-warm categories, products, CMS pages, and search result pages

 TTL Settings